-Secti on 3.
-Methods of I Delivery and Utilization Controls eligibi there if the State elects to use funds provided under Title XXI only to provide expanded ility under the State's Medicaid plan, and continue on to Section 4 (Eligibility Standards Iethodology).
-Guid ance: enrollees, inclinpatient heal case managem contracts with State to health The State sho (including the describe all delivery methods the State will use to provide services to duding: (1) contracts with managed care organizations (MCO), prepaid the plans (PIHP), prepaid ambulatory health plans (PAHP), primary care ment entities (PCCM entities), and primary care case managers (PCCM); (2) indemnity health insurance plans; (3) fee-for-service (FFS) paid by the care providers; and (4) any other arrangements for health care delivery.
-The conception to birth population be conception to birth population).
-States must submit the managed care CMS' Regional Office for review.
+Section 3.
+Methods of Delivery and Utilization Controls

+Check here if the State elects to use funds provided under Title XXI only to provide expanded eligibility under the State's Medicaid plan, and continue on to Section 4 (Eligibility Standards and Methodology).

+Guidance: In Section 3.1, describe all delivery methods the State will use to provide services to enrollees, including: (1) contracts with managed care organizations (MCO), prepaid inpatient health plans (PIHP), prepaid ambulatory health plans (PAHP), primary care case management entities (PCCM entities), and primary care case managers (PCCM); (2) contracts with indemnity health insurance plans; (3) fee-for-service (FFS) paid by the State to health care providers; and (4) any other arrangements for health care delivery.
+The State should describe any variations based upon geography and by population (including the conception to birth population).
+States must submit the managed care contract(s) to CMS' Regional Office for review.

 3.1.
-Delivery Syst tems (Section 2102(a)(4)) (42 CFR 457.490; Part 457, Subpart L) 3.1.1 Choice of De livery System 3.1.1.1 Does the State use a managed care delivery system for its CHIP populations?
+Delivery Systems (Section 2102(a)(4)) (42 CFR 457.490; Part 457, Subpart L)

+3.1.1 Choice of Delivery System

+3.1.1.1 Does the State use a managed care delivery system for its CHIP populations?
 Managed care entities include MCOs, PIHPs, PAHPs, PCCM entities and PCCMs as defined in 42 CFR 457.10.
-Please check the box and answer the questions below that apply to your State.
+Please check thox and answer the questions below that apply to your State.
 No, the State does not use a managed care delivery system for any CHIP populations.
 Yes, the State uses a managed care delivery system for all CHIP populations.

 Yes, the State uses a managed care delivery system; however, only some of the CHIP population is included in the managed care delivery system and some of the CHIP population is included in a feefor-service system.